Swiss immigration vote shows loss of trust in business elite -minister

 "There is a break in trust between business, citizens and the political elite," he said.

-Although the rational arguments in favor of preserving the free movement of people had failed to trump more emotional and xenophobic sentiments, the Swiss government would continue to lobby for greater openness, he said.
+Although the rational arguments in favour of preserving the free movement of people had failed to trump more emotional and xenophobic sentiments, the Swiss government would continue to lobby for greater openness, he said.

 "We are definitely not seeking greater isolation," Schneider-Ammann said.